Richard Barnfield

 Richard Barnfield (baptized 29 June 1574 – 1620) was an English poet.

-His obscure though close relationship with William Shakespeare has long made him interesting to scholars.
+His relationship with William Shakespeare has long made him interesting to scholars.
 It has been suggested that he was the "rival poet" mentioned in Shakespeare's sonnets.

 Early life

 Barnfield was born at the home of his maternal grandparents in Norbury, Staffordshire, where he was baptized on 29 June 1574.
 He was the son of Richard Barnfield, gentleman, and Mary Skrymsher (1552–1581).

 He was brought up in Shropshire at The Manor House in Edgmond, his upbringing supervised by his aunt Elizabeth Skrymsher after his mother died when Barnfield was six years old.

-In November 1589 Barnfield matriculated at Brasenose College, Oxford, and took his degree in February 1592.
-He performed the exercise for his masters gown, but seems to have left the university abruptly, without proceeding to the M.A.
+In November 1589, Barnfield matriculated at Brasenose College, Oxford, and took his degree in February 1592.
+He performed the exercise for his master's gown, but seems to have left the university abruptly, without proceeding to the M.A.
 It is conjectured that he came up to London in 1593, and became acquainted with Watson, Drayton, and perhaps with Edmund Spenser.
 The death of Sir Philip Sidney had occurred while Barnfield was still a school-boy, but it seems to have strongly affected his imagination and to have inspired some of his earliest verses.

 Publications

 In November 1594, in his twenty-first year, Barnfield published anonymously his first work, The Affectionate Shepherd, dedicated with familiar devotion to Penelope Rich, Lady Rich.
 This was a sort of florid romance, in two books of six-line stanzas, in the manner of Lodge and Shakespeare, dealing at large with the complaint of Daphnis for the love of Ganymede.
-As the author expressly admitted later, it was an expansion or paraphrase of Virgil's second eclogue Formosum pastor Corydon ardebat Alexim.
+As the author expressly admitted later, it was an expansion or paraphrase of Virgil's second eclogue Formosum pastor Corydon ardebat Alexin.

 Although the poem was successful, it did not pass without censure from the moral point of view because of its openly homosexual content.
 Two months later, in January 1595, Barnfield published his second volume, Cynthia, with certain Sonnets, and the legend of Cassandra, and this time signed the preface, which was dedicated, in terms which imply close personal relations, to William Stanley, 6th Earl of Derby.
 In the preface Barnfield distances himself from the homoeroticism of his previous work, writing that some readers "did interpret The Affectionate Shepherd otherwise than in truth I meant, touching the subject thereof, to wit, the love of a shepherd to a boy".
 He excuses himself by saying he was imitating Virgil.
 The new collection, however, also contained poems which were "explicitly and unashamedly homoerotic, full of physical desire", in the words of critics Stanley Wells and Paul Edmondson.
 The book exemplifies the earliest study both of Spenser and Shakespeare.
 Cynthia itself, a panegyric on Queen Elizabeth, is written in the Spenserian stanza, of which it is probably the earliest example extant outside The Faerie Queene.